armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-31-0.md

 version: 2.31.0
 date: 2023-12-05
 description: >
-  Release notes for Armory Continuous Deployment v2.31.0
+  Release notes for Armory Continuous Deployment v2.31.0.
+This is a Feature release with 6-month support.
 ---

 ## 2023/12/05 Release Notes